Showing posts with label sea. Show all posts

 The upcoming El Niño threatens to contribute to loss of virtually all Arctic sea ice in September 2026, which would in turn result in albedo loss, transfer of ocean heat to the atmosphere and additional emissions that could jointly increase the global temperature dramatically and could subsequently also cause virtually all Antarctic sea to disappear a few months later.

-Forecasts indicate that the upcoming El Niño threatens to become a monster within a few months time.
+Forecasts indicate that the upcoming El Niño will reach historic heights within a few months time.

 High sea surface temperatures were recorded in the Pacific Ocean on May 22, 2026.